© Unofficial Royalty 2024

 June 11, 1727 – Death of King George I of Great Britain at the Prince-Bishop’s Palace in the Prince-Bishopric of Osnabrück, now in Lower Saxony, Germany; originally buried at the chapel of Leine Castle in the Electorate of Hanover, now in Lower Saxony, Germany; in 1957, his remains were re-interred at the Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany

-On June 3, 1727, King George I, who was also Elector of Hanover, set out for another visit to Hanover.
+On June 3, 1727, King George I, also Elector of Hanover, set out for another visit to Hanover.
 During the journey, George became ill and lost consciousness.
 It was noticed that his face had become distorted and his right hand hung limply at his side, a sign that he had suffered a stroke.
 The courtiers decided to continue with the journey to Hanover, where George died in the Prince-Bishop’s Palace in the Prince-Bishopric of Osnabrück.
 Following the instructions of George’s son, now King George II, George was buried in the chapel at Leineschloss in the Electorate of Hanover.
-He was the first British monarch since King Richard I in 1199 to be buried outside of Britain.
-The castle and the chapel were severely damaged during World War II and in 1957, King George I’s remains were re-interred at the Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany, near his mother’s burial site.
+He was the first British monarch since King Richard I in 1199 to be buried outside England.
+The castle and the chapel were severely damaged during World War II, and in 1957, King George I’s remains were re-interred at the Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany, near his mother’s burial site.

 Unofficial Royalty: King George I of Great Britain